-154CE Gig Economy Careers in Entertainment - The First Assistant Director and Managing the Creative Environment on Set (0)
+154CE Gig Economy Careers in Entertainment: Post Production (0)

 The Post Production Process offers one of the most immediate paths into the entertainment industry and features many relatively new jobs.
 The Digital Imaging Technician is a bridge position between physical production and post production.
 This comparatively new position offers a potential gateway to the entire post production process and offers many jobs pathways in the technical area, which is also the most immediately high-paying of the sectors.
 Sound, visual effects, and achieving are constantly shifting opportunities.
 These jobs provide long-term career stability but also require a strong proficiency in technology and an ability to be adept at rapid changes in job descriptions and duties.